 It is a topic that is raised time and again with my girlfriend.
 She is a victim of the classic ‘But where are you actually from?’ question.
-It is only since we have been dating that I realise how annoying this question is, and how no ever asks me it, purely because of my skin colour.
+It is only since we have been dating that I realise how annoying this question is, and how no one ever asks me it, purely because of my skin colour.
 When I answer ‘British’, there is never a follow up, even though I have never lived in Glasgow (fathers’ side) or St Albans (mother).
 When she answers Viennese, eyebrows are raised and the ‘actually’ question posed.

 There comes a point in every person’s life where they accidentally tell a parental unit that they are going home.
 I remember the sadness that crept across my mother’s face as she realised I did not mean her house.
 She drew me in and told me that ‘this would always be my home too’.

 However it plays on my mind every time someone asks me ‘are you going home for the holidays?’
 If I consider my home as; ‘where I am living permanently’, no. Especially as I do not really see anywhere as permanent.
 Instead, I am visiting the family ‘home’, a place I have probably only ever been to for maybe two months in total (over 3 years).
 A place they informed us would be the final stop, the same as they said for the house three moves ago.
 The father hasn’t even lived there yet, work has taken him temporarily to Portugal.
 With none of us having rooms, per se, when we all gather, I always find myself sharing a room.
 This at least reminds me of my childhood.
 Military houses were rarely big enough for a family of six.